Vera Lynn: Recording career

-Vera Lynn made her solo recording debut with the song "The General's Fast Asleep" on 3 October 1935, accompanied by the Rhythm Rascals (a pseudonym for Jay Wilbur's orchestra).
-The 9" 78 rpm single was issued on the Crown Records label, which went on to release a total of 8 singles recorded by Vera Lynn and Charles Smart on organ.
-Early recordings include "I'm in the Mood for Love" and "Red Sails in the Sunset".
+Lynn's earliest solo recordings were issued on the Crown label.
+Her early dance band vocal refrain recordings include "I'm in the Mood for Love" and "Red Sails in the Sunset".

 In 1938, the Decca label took over control of the British Crown label and the UK-based Rex label; they had also issued early singles from Lynn in 1937, including "Harbour Lights".
-In late September 1939, Vera Lynn first recorded a song that continues to be associated with her: "We'll Meet Again" was originally recorded with Arthur Young on the Novachord.
+In late September 1939, Vera Lynn first recorded a song that continues to be associated with her: "We'll Meet Again", originally recorded with Arthur Young on the Novachord.

 Throughout the 1940s and 1950s the Decca label issued all of Lynn's records, including several recorded with Mantovani and His Orchestra in 1942, and with Robert Farnon from the late 1940s.
-These were only available as 78 rpm singles, which contained only two songs as an A and a B-side.
+These were available only as 78 rpm singles, which contained only two songs as an A and a B-side.
 In the mid-1950s, Decca issued several EP singles, which comprised between two and four recordings per side, such as Vera Lynn's Party Sing Song from 1954.
 Lynn was the first British artist to have a number one in U.S. charts, achieved with "Auf Wiederseh'n Sweetheart", which stayed at the top for nine weeks in 1952.
 Singles were now issued on two formats: the known 78 rpm 10" shellac discs, and the recently introduced 45 rpm 7" vinyl single.
 In the late 1950s, Lynn recorded four albums at Decca, the first; Vera Lynn Concert remains her only live recording ever issued on vinyl.